 Please ignore the diversion.
 Install SIMBL, its a small app that goes somewhere deep in the bowls of the computer.
 The download GreaseKit, more or less a small plug-in file that you bury about 7 folders deep in your home directory.

 The next time you launch Safari, you have a Greasekit menu, where you can add Greasemonkey Scripts.
 I;ve not tried too many (well just mine, and it works):

 Keep those attributions a goin’ Link if you can!

-The post "No Linked Attribution: When the CC Item Vanishes?" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2010/01/no-linked-attribution/) on January 13, 2010.
+The post "No Linked Attribution: When the CC Item Vanishes?" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (https://cogdogblog.com/2010/01/no-linked-attribution/) on January 13, 2010.